 - Difference between a Joint Venture and a Private Company

-The moment two or more people and/or companies come together; to do business it can be construed as being a Joint Venture.
-But once the parties of this business register a formal private company then it is no longer a Joint Venture.
+The moment two or more people and/or companies come together; to do business together it can be construed of being a Joint Venture.
+But once these parties to this business register a formal private company then it is no longer a Joint Venture.

 - Difference between a Joint Venture and a Partnership